-Races should not be started when the Race Committee deems that winds are consistently at or above 23 knots or gusting to 25 knots and above.
-If a race has been started and the wind increases to 25 knots and above, it remains at the discretion of the Race Committee whether or not to abandon the race.
-Races should not be started unless winds are consistently above five (5) knots at the time of the start.
+- Races will not be started when the Race Committee deems that winds are consistently at or above 22 knots or gusting to 23 knots and above. - If a race has been started and the wind increases to 23 knots and above, it remains at the discretion of the Race Committee whether or not to abandon the race. - Races should not be started unless winds are consistently above four (4) knots at the time of the start.